-These are four of the best books to get you started and to re-read every winter:
+These are our favorite books to get you started and to re-read every winter:

 Snow Sense: A Guide to Evaluating Snow Avalanche Hazard, by Jill Fredston and Doug Fesler